-One of the common processes that are surprisingly challenging for any company is the search for someone to handle their accounting needs.
-The process of finding the best employee or vendor can be daunting.
+One of the common challenges that many businesses face is selecting the best option for their accounting needs.
+The process of finding the best in-house accountant or an outsourced accounting firm can be daunting.
 Accounting is quite complex even for a small business and anyone delivering work that is short of “exceptional” could mean catastrophic complications for the company.

 Sourcing & Training